frengor/UltimateAdvancementAPI/README.md

 #### Test Plugin:

-Test plugin can be found [here](https://github.com/frengor/UltimateAdvancementAPI-Tests).
+The plugin used for tests can be found [here](https://github.com/frengor/UltimateAdvancementAPI-Tests).

 ## Contributing